Union County Family Law

 Divorce in North Carolina is typically based on one (1) year of separation and does not require a showing of fault by either party.
 Be aware that any action for Spousal Support or Property Distribution generally must be filed before divorce is finalized or else those claims are waived.

-In North Carolina Judges are directed to award custody based upon the "best interest" of the child.
-This language is certainly open to interpretation as some Judges lean towards joint custody and others lean towards awarding one parent primary custody and the other parent visitation every other weekend.
+North Carolina statutes mandate that judges award custody based upon the "best interest" of the child.
+This language is certainly open to interpretation as some judges lean towards joint custody and others lean towards awarding one parent primary custody and the other parent mere visitation.

 Child Support in North Carolina is based upon the NC Child Support Guidelines.
 Generally speaking the only factors are the income of each parent, health insurance premium paid for the child, daycare expenses, number of overnights spent with each parent, and the number of other children supported by each parent.
 Click to access the NC Child Support Calculator.

-Property Distribution (AKA Equitable Distribution) of property in North Carolina is presumed to be divided 50/50; however, a Judge may deviate based upon factors such as the age or earning capacity of each party.
+Property Distribution (AKA Equitable Distribution) of property in North Carolina is presumed to be divided 50/50; however, a judge may deviate based upon relevant factors such as the age or earning capacity of each party.
 Generally speaking any deviation is not more than 60/40.

 The content of this site is for general informational purposes only.
 Visiting this website does not create an attorney-client relationship.
 Please contact a lawyer if you need legal advice.